mfornace/rebind/README.md

 ### Debugger
 - `break_into_debugger()`
-- Goes in same callback?
+- Goes in same handler?
 Not sure.
 Could be a large frame stack.
 - Debugger (hook into LLDB possible?)

 ## Done